norsig/vpn-ca-api/README.md

 **NOTE**: generate your own hash and put it in `config/config.ini`, do **NOT** use the default.

-You can also place the templates for both the server and client templates in the `config/views` directory, i.e. `config/views/server.twig` and `config/views/client.twig` folder.
+You can also place the templates for both the server and client configurations in the `config/views` directory, i.e. `config/views/server.twig` and `config/views/client.twig` folder.

 # Apache